-Sir Isaac Newton was an English physicist, mathematician and astronomer best known for Discovery of Gravity.
+Sir Isaac Newton was an English physicist, mathematician, and astronomer best known for the Discovery of Gravity.
 He was born on 4 January 1643 (New Style) in Woolsthorpe-by-Colsterworth, Lincolnshire, England.
 Newton made many important scientific discoveries and inventions throughout his life including Discovery of Gravity, Laws of Motion, Calculus and Reflecting Telescope.
-His theories are considered as base of modern physics.
+His theories are considered as the base of modern physics.

 The story about Newton that how he got inspired to formulate a theory of gravitation by watching the fall of an apple from a tree is quite popular.
 He was a revolutionary scientist who changed the way of understanding universe.